Charter Renewal Support

 Uploading Charter Renewal Data Using Third-Party Software

 If a unit uploads data using a third-party Unit Management Software file, Internet Rechartering automatically checks that the file is compatible.
 The most important preparation for using third party software is to ensure unit information is accurate and current before uploading to Internet Rechartering.
 Archive Scouts and adults who will not reregister.
-Check that names are entered in your software using the same rules as described in Step 2 of the Recharter Handbook.
+Check that names are entered in your software using the same rules as described in Stage 2 in the Handbook.
 Compare them to the names in the online rosters available in Member Manager and Internet Advancement.
-Some third party software will allow you to print a draft charter renewal application for review.
-Remember – you cannot submit this draft as a charter renewal application.
+Some third party software will allow you to print a draft CRA for review.
+Remember – you cannot submit this draft to the registrar.
 You must upload your unit’s roster and complete the process using Internet Rechartering.

 Unit Rechartering Forms